VP-VLA: Visual Prompting as an Interface for Vision-Language-Action Models: Abstract

 \section{Abstract}

-Vision-Language-Action (VLA) models typically map visual observations and linguistic instructions directly to robotic control signals.
+Vision-Language-Action (VLA) models typically map visual observations and linguistic instructions directly to control signals.
 This ``black-box'' mapping forces a single forward pass to simultaneously handle instruction interpretation, spatial grounding, and low-level control, often leading to poor spatial precision and limited robustness in out-of-distribution scenarios.
 To address these limitations, we propose VP-VLA, a dual-system framework that decouples high-level reasoning and low-level execution via a structured visual prompting interface.
 Specifically, a ``System 2 Planner'' decomposes complex instructions into sub-tasks and identifies relevant target objects and goal locations.
-These spatial anchors are then overlaid directly onto visual observations as structured visual prompts, such as crosshairs and bounding boxes.
+These spatial anchors are rendered directly within the native RGB observation space as modality-consistent visual prompts, such as crosshairs and bounding boxes.
+This avoids the modality mismatch introduced by dense masks, affordance maps, or additional control-specific representations.
 Guided by these prompts and enhanced by a novel auxiliary visual grounding objective during training, a ``System 1 Controller'' reliably generates precise low-level execution motions.
-Experiments on the Robocasa-GR1-Tabletop benchmark and SimplerEnv simulation demonstrate that VP-VLA improves success rates by 5\% and 8.3\%, surpassing competitive baselines including QwenOFT and GR00T-N1.6.
+Extensive experiments in simulation and real world demonstrate that VP-VLA surpasses state-of-the-art end-to-end baselines including QwenOFT and GR00T-N1.6.